 An introductory article about robotic manipulators.
 The article focuses on robotic manipulators, especially the serial robotic arms, and provides information on how to build such a robotic arm with a high-level list of requirements.

-The article discusses the applications of Brushed DC motors, particularly when paired with ACROME's Smart Motor Drivers (SMDs).
+The article discusses the applications of Brushed DC motors, particularly when paired with ACROME's Smart Motion Devices (SMDs).
 SMDs are designed to control these motors with high precision and efficiency.
 They come with built-in safety features and a PID controller for more precise control.
 They also support daisy-chaining, which allows multiple SMDs to be connected together, reducing wire clutter and making projects more manageable.

 Executing a custom motion pattern, whether a single motion axis or with multiple axes is a special topic of mechatronics and robotics as well.
 In this blog, we explain how ACROME's Hexapod Positioner (aka Stewart Platform) can be used to generate custom motions in 6 DoF space.